 Wars and armed conflicts resulting from political violence are among the most pressing issues of our time.
 The death toll of these wars in the twentieth century is estimated at 190 million.
 Numerous protracted and ongoing armed conflicts today have directly or indirectly impacted an unprecedented number of people, destroyed health systems, shattered societies and reversed decades of development.
-Global militarism, geopolitical competition, tyranny, unresolved social/community grievances along with climate change, and inequalities, only mean more wars in this century.
-More casualties.
-More innocent victims.
-And more threats on healthcare.
+Global militarism, geopolitical competition, tyranny, unresolved social/community grievances, and inequalities, along with climate change, only mean more wars, casualties, innocent victims, and threats on healthcare in this century.

-Exercising its regional role as a knowledge hub and a leading research institution in health topics, the Faculty of Health Sciences (FHS) at the American University of Beirut organized an expert strategic meeting in AUB in Beirut, Lebanon with the aim to facilitate critical review and transformative thinking about the future of research and action on health and wars and armed conflicts.
+Exercising its regional role as a knowledge hub and a leading research institution in health topics, the Faculty of Health Sciences (FHS) at the American University of Beirut (AUB) organized an expert strategic meeting at AUB with the aim to facilitate critical review and transformative thinking about the future of research and action on health and wars and armed conflicts.

 The meeting brought together more than 20 eminent scholars and practitioners with relevant institutional and personal experiences in the area of health and wars and armed conflicts to identify and discuss the main health needs in an armed conflict setting, explore ways to address them, and agree on a way forward.